 Research question: “What are the dietary preferences of elderly individuals living in assisted care facilities?”

 Data collection plan: Conduct in-person interviews with elderly residents in assisted care facilities to gather information about their dietary preferences.
-The plan takes into account the age and potential health considerations of the target population, opting for face-to-face interviews to ensure comfort, ease of communication, and the ability to address any specific dietary needs or restrictions.
+The plan takes into account the age and potential health considerations of the target population, opting for face-to-face interviews to ensure comfort, ease of communication, and the ability to address any specific dietary needs or restrictions. - Address confounders: Identify potential confounding factors that may influence the results and attempt to control for them during the study design or data analysis.

 Example: